A character who likes a flutter, to the extent where it becomes a habit or starts to cause problems.

 - Owning Mahowny, a 2003 film based on the real-life story of a Canadian bank manager who embezzled money from accounts to support his gambling addiction.

 - Given the setting of the movie as an underground poker world, many of the characters in Rounders.

-- Dr. John Watson is heavily implied to be one in the 2009 Guy Ritchie Sherlock Holmes film and its sequel.
+- Dr. John Watson is heavily implied to be one in Guy Ritchie's Sherlock Holmes (2009) and its sequel.
 This was taken from the original stories.

-- Phillipe Bridau from Balzac's The Black Sheep / La Rabouilleuse, who not only loses all his own money, but steals all his family's money and loses that too, becoming (temporarily) destitute.
+- Phillipe Bridau from Honoré de Balzac's The Black Sheep / La Rabouilleuse, who not only loses all his own money but steals all his family's money and loses that too, becoming (temporarily) destitute.
 Also from this book, Madame Descoignes, who, in contrast, only spends what she can afford but still puts most of her spare money on the French lotteries.

 - Little Nell's grandfather in Charles Dickens's The Old Curiosity Shop believes that his gambling is an investment in Nell's future that's bound to pay off and provide for her once he dies.
 He borrows from Quilp to sustain his habit, leading to the loss of the eponymous shop when Quilp realizes his problem and forecloses on the loans.
 His constant relapses, and Nell's attempts to keep him from temptation, lead to their exile from London and inability to settle in one place for most of the rest of the book.

 - Duncan Wedderburn in Alasdair Gray's Poor Things, during his elopement with Bella, visits a casino in Frankfurt and thinks he's worked out a system for roulette.
 At first, he wins large sums but inevitably loses it all the next day.
 Then he thinks his true strength is in card games but gets cleaned out by sharps.
 For the rest of the trip, he gambles away any money he's given at the first opportunity.